NguyenPhuongcoder/cinema-management-system/QUANLYRAPCHIEUPHHIM/README.md

 ## 🙏 Acknowledgments

-- ASP.NET Core team for the excellent framework
+- Microsoft ASP.NET Core team for the excellent framework
+- Entity Framework Core team for the powerful ORM
 - Bootstrap team for the responsive UI components
 - Font Awesome for the beautiful icons
+- Cloudinary for reliable image storage solutions
+- X.PagedList contributors for pagination functionality
+- Docker team for containerization technology
 - Our university instructors for guidance and support

 ---